 Oysters with a Mango and Macadamia Oil Dressing

 You’ll need 12 freshly shucked oysters (I used Coffin Bay oysters from South Australia).
 Place about 1/4 cup Brookfarm’s macadamia oil in the freezer about an hour ahead.
-For the dressing, mix together 1/4 cup finely diced mango, 1 tablespoon apple cider vinegar, 1 sprig coriander – stems only, finley chopped and 1 teaspoon finely chopped red long chilli.
+For the dressing, mix together 1/4 cup finely diced mango, 1 tablespoon apple cider vinegar, 1 sprig coriander – stems only, finely chopped and 1 teaspoon finely chopped red long chilli.
 To serve, spoon about 2 teaspoons of the mango mixture over each oyster.
 Shave the frozen oil with a fork and place a little on each dressed oyster.
 Serve immediately.

 Scallops on Half Shell with a Caipiroska Dressing